-Bill Caplan has been photographing people and places on five continents for over 40 years.
-He holds a Master of Architecture from Pratt Institute and a Materials Engineering degree from Cornell University.
-His interest in human ecology – the connectivity of people, the human condition, and the built and natural environments – developed over a long career in high technology followed by a decade of architectural and environmental research.
-Having engaged with programs from space exploration to sequencing the human genome, he devoted his technical skill to the problems that impede people-friendly and sustainably designed architecture.
-After authoring Buildings Are for People (Libri Publishing 2016), he turned to his camera for this photojournalistic essay, Contrasts 21c: People & Places – Vietnam, Laos & Cambodia (Libri Publishing 2018).
+Photographing people and places on five continents for over 40 years, Bill Caplan holds a Master of Architecture from Pratt Institute and a Materials Engineering degree from Cornell University.
+His interest in human ecology (the connectivity of people, the built environment and natural environment) developed over a decade of architectural and environmental research following a long career in technology.
+Having engaged with programs from sequencing the human genome to space exploration, Caplan focused on issues that impede people-friendly and sustainable architecture.
+After authoring Buildings Are for People in 2016 (Libri Publishing), he turned to his camera for this photojournalistic essay.